beshubh/beshubh/README.md

 infrastructure problems into measurable business outcomes.

 At [LimeChat AI](https://www.limechat.ai/), I grew from SDE I to Principal Software Engineer through three promotions.
-My work has contributed to **$1.6M in additional annual revenue**, eliminated peak-traffic downtime from systems handling **~1 billion requests per day**, and reduced CPU usage by as much as **80%** in latency-sensitive production workloads.
+My work has contributed to **Millions of USD in company annual revenue**, eliminated peak-traffic downtime from systems handling **~1 billion requests per day**, and reduced CPU usage by as much as **80%** in latency-sensitive production workloads.